 c.
 Public Limited Companies (PLCs)

 Public limited companies (PLCs) share the characteristic of being separate legal entities with private limited companies, but they can offer shares to the public and are subject to stricter regulatory requirements.
-PLCs must prepare more detailed statutory accounts, which are filed within six months of the end of the financial year.
+PLCs must prepare more detailed statutory accounts, which are filed within six months of the end of the financial year (or 18 months for their first accounts).
 These accounts are more complex and include additional disclosures.
-Similar to private limited companies, PLCs must file a company tax return (CT600) and pay Corporation Tax.
+Similar to private limited companies, PLCs must file a company tax return (CT600) and pay Corporation Tax, with large PLCs often being required to make payments by quarterly instalments.

 d.
 Limited Liability Partnerships (LLPs)